FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-shell/readme.md

 ### Show configuration

-* Show operation can be used for displaying selected subtrees.
+* Show operation can be used to display selected subtrees.
-* Subtree path can be constructed interactively with help from shell suggestions / auto-completion mechanism.
+* Subtree path can be constructed interactively with help of shell suggestions / auto-completion mechanism.
   Construction of the path works the same way in the Show, Delete, and Set operations.

 * Example - displaying configuration of selected container: